 POEM-CEES - From out of those early years of "woodshedding" was born a lifelong friendship and artistic partnership with one Darrell Perry aka "naturallaw-DP" and Rhome "DJ Stylus" Anderson.
 Together, they quickly became innovators of what was dubbed Hip-Hop Poetry, blurring the lines between classical styles of writing and more modern prose, manipulating, language, movement and sound into something original and dynamic.
 Their work led to appearances on HBO's Def Poetry in 2003 & 2005 - BET's Lyric Café in 2010 and they were most notably commissioned to create a piece for the opening of the MLK Memorial on the national mall in 2011, collaborating with grammy winning violinist Miri Ben-Ari.

-THEATER – In 2005, the POEM-CEES wrote and performed their first theater piece, "Grown Folks" for the DC Hip Hop Theater Festival.
+THEATER – Encouraged by their good friend, curator Kamillah Forbes, in 2005, the POEM-CEES wrote and performed their first theater piece, "Grown Folks" for the DC Hip Hop Theater Festival.
 They also contributed to "Essential Personnel", a 2004 collaboration with playwright & actor Al Letson.
 In 2012, Patrick took on the title role in the play, "Fortune’s Bones: The Manumission Requiem"

 SPECIAL PROJECTS - the POEM-CEES have consistently remained in high demand by both organizations and corporations as creators of great promotional works of art.
 They have worked for groups such as: